kkm24132/ReinforcementLearning/04_TemporalDiff/ReadMe.md

 - Temporal Difference is part of Prof Sutton's PhD work in 1984
 - Lookup table case
-- Proof : Van Roy and J.Tsitsikhs, 1997 - IEE Trs on Autonomous Contribution
+- Proof : Van Roy and J.Tsitsikhs, 1997 - IEEE Trs on Autonomous Contribution